 This petition is for undergraduate students in the College of ACES who are requesting to withdraw from a semester (or drop individual courses) after the conclusion of the final examination and/or submission of final grades for that term.
 The College of ACES will only consider this petition for students who experienced extraordinary extenuating circumstances beyond the students’ control that prevented them from initiating a withdrawal or course drop during the past semester.
 (Note: If you were enrolled in a different college on campus during the semester you are attempting to retroactively withdraw or drop courses, you must contact that college to make this request.)

 Petitions are to be submitted for all requests of substitutions for required courses.
 The College of Agricultural, Consumer and Environmental Sciences does not waive total hours required in a degree program.
 Requests to make a substitution for a required course should be made prior to enrolling in the alternative course; having completed the alternative course does not assure approval.
+Syllabi for the required and replacement courses must be attached to the request unless the course is listed here.

 Petition used to withdraw or cancel enrollment from the university.
 See our academic calendars for information on official academic dates, including the deadlines for adding and dropping classes that may affect this request.